marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

 .. index:: noplt function attribute

-.. gcc-attr:: noplt
+.. fn-attr:: noplt

-  The :gcc-attr:`noplt` attribute is the counterpart to option :option:`-fno-plt`.
+  The :fn-attr:`noplt` attribute is the counterpart to option :option:`-fno-plt`.
   Calls to functions marked with this attribute in position-independent code do not use the PLT.